S.C. Mom Says Baby Monitor Was Hacked; Experts Say Many Devices Are Vulnerable

 "I would have never, ever bought something if I thought it was this easy of a security risk," she told NPR.
 "When I was making my baby registry, nobody warned me — no other mom said anything.
 It's not common knowledge."

 After the unnerving incident, a police officer visited their house, she says, but she didn't file a report.
-(The North Charleston Police Department says they can't confirm the details of their conversation without a report.)
+(The North Charleston Police Department says it can't confirm the details of their conversation without a report.)
 She has attempted to contact the manufacturer, FREDI, with no luck.
 (The company has not responded to NPR's request for comment either.)

 As for what's next?
 Summitt is not getting a new baby monitor.
 She's gone old-fashioned — she's leaving the bedroom door cracked open.

-Beardsley suggests that parents who want a baby monitor opt for less sophisticated versions that don't connect to the Internet, and use radio technology instead.
+Beardsley suggests that parents who want a baby monitor opt for less sophisticated versions that don't connect to the Internet and use radio technology instead.

 If you absolutely want one that can be used over the Internet, he recommends looking for a product with a good track record of fixing security problems.
-(Paradoxically, he wouldn't recommend a product that has never had a reported problem — they've never been tested, he says.)
+(Paradoxically, he wouldn't recommend products that have never had a reported problem — they've never been tested, he says.)
 He recommends Nest as one option.
 And always, always change the username and password from the factory setting, he says.

-Beardsley also says it's disheartening that years after his company's report, baby monitors that appear to have easily fixed vulnerabilities are still on the market.
+Beardsley also says it is disheartening that years after his company's report, baby monitors that appear to have easily fixed vulnerabilities are still on the market.

 "The fact that there are still no standards around this is a little depressing," he says.
 "It will keep hackers in business for a long time."